Foehammer82/Grug-Discord-Bot/docs/about/privacy_policy.md

 #### Introduction

 Grug is committed to protecting your privacy.
-This Privacy Policy outlines how we collect, use, disclose, and safeguard your information when you use the Grug Discord bot.
+This Privacy Policy outlines how we collect, use, disclose, and safeguard your information when you use the Grug Discord Agent.
 Please read this Privacy Policy carefully.

 #### 1. Information We Collect